 Where’s a cheap place to stay in Luxembourg with or without your family?
 Try camping!
 We (the free electrons family, with 2 young and very active children) review places that we have visited and things we have seen, generally from a foreign-family perspective.
-Here’s a quick review of camping site “Camping Kockelscheuer” in Luxembourg where we stayed for a couple of nights in late August 2019, during our go-slow, 39-day (in total), camping-in-one-tent, road trip in the summer of 2019, from Spain to Poland and back again through different route.
+Here’s a quick review of camping site “Camping Kockelscheuer” in Luxembourg City, Luxembourg where we stayed for a couple of nights in late August 2019, during our go-slow, 39-day (in total), camping-in-one-tent, road trip in the summer of 2019, from Spain to Poland and back again through different route.

 Check out our family-friendly, one-day itinerary in Luxembourg… with kids!

 Suitability (for family with children): If there is only one good thing to say about this camp site, it would be that its PLAYGROUND was the biggest we had fun in so far in all the camp sites.
 Kids ran around freely in this clean, well-maintained and secured area of the camping site.
 Lush grass covered the ground.
 The playground had several old-school/traditional play structures (different kind of slides and climbing structures, and swings, etc), including a Zipline where our children spent a long time playing with other children.
 See pictures.

 It was nice that the owners dedicated such a big area for children’s playground!

 Of course, there were many other things that we liked at this camp site.